i24k3/auto-boiler/README.md

 Now any *.py file will get the same boilerplate automatically within the targeted root folder(s).

 ## Critical
-By default the `renameOverridesFileContent` is set to `true`. what it simply means is that if a file is renamed while the script is running.
+By default the `renameOverridesFileContent` is set to `false`. what it simply means is that if a file is renamed while the script is running.
-If the new file extension template exists in the template folder it will override the data irrespective of the data it holds.
+If the extension template exists in the template folder it will NOT override the data the file holds.
-> set to false if you tend to change file extension after writting a lot of code.
-Replaced by boilerplate code.
+> set to true if you tend to change file extensions after writting a lot of code and don't mind starting from scrach. (tested with react just don't do it, its disgusting).

 ## Tech
 Built only with node.js core modules (`fs`, `path`).
 No external dependencies.